aws-samples/data-protection/README.md

 # AWS Data Protection Workshops

-If you are dealing with data protection with methods such as encryption or certificate management within your AWS infrastructure, these workshops can help.
+If you are dealing with protecting data on your AWS architecture using methods such as encryption or certificate management, these workshops can help you learn in depth.
 We will be using the Cloud9 IDE and a combination of python code and AWS console access for these workshops.

 # Ubiquitous Encryption